1. Digital Health Apps/Software

 It matters whether it is a “B2B” or “B2C” service in regard to the procedure for collecting personal information or sensitive personal information from the users.

-For the collection of medical data that constitutes personal information, in accordance with the requirements of the Personal Information Protection Law (“PIPL”) the collection of personal information shall have lawful basis, such as consent, contractual necessity, HR management necessity, statutory obligations, etc. If collecting personal sensitive information, separate consent should also be obtained.
+For the collection of medical data that constitutes personal information, in accordance with the requirements of the PIPL the collection of personal information shall have lawful basis, such as consent, contractual necessity, HR management necessity, statutory obligations, etc. If collecting personal sensitive information, separate consent should also be obtained where consent is the lawful basis instead of others.
 Moreover, if the software is hosted on a server outside China but collects personal information from natural persons for the purpose of providing service to natural persons within China, it will be also subject to the PIPL even though it is hosted on the servers outside China.
 In the case of indirect collection (“B2B”), the personal information provider shall be required to explain the source of the personal information and confirm its legality, and at the same time shall understand the scope of authorisation and consent for processing the personal information that has been obtained.

 5. In the context of physicians relying on digital health apps (containing software), whether for in-person or via telemedicine consultations, are there circumstances where the physicians’ liability can be limited or transferred to the producer of the software contained in the app, or of the final product/app itself, when a fault or inaccuracy with the software (rather than the physicians’ error) occurs, leading to damage (or injury)?